AliaksandrTsimokhau/aws-mentoring/materials/09_functions_and_api_gateway/Readme.md

 - What is a message queue?
 Message queue vs message bus.
 Know SQS and SNS use cases.

+## Self-check
+1. What is the biggest benefit of AWS Lambda?
+2. When will you use SQS and when will you use SNS?
+3. What is the use case for combining API GW with Lambda?
+4. You want to collect notifications from all your AWS regions using SNS and forward them to external system.
+How can you design such solution?

 ## Recommended Trainings: